 The herd grazed in my direction, on a whim of both kinds of luck: good for me, bad for that lone buck.
 The wind never betrayed me; I stayed still as stone.

 They wandered within 40 yards after slowly advancing more than 100 — I was certain they’d bust me — but a 70-yard shot opportunity finally happened.
-And, thanks of modern technology, I was able to immediately share in this success with my hunting family, my brothers and sisters in the pursuit.
+And, thanks to modern technology, I was able to immediately share in this success with my hunting family, my brothers and sisters in the pursuit.

 Shifting Perspectives, Shifting Gender Gap